satyamsinha/GPSToggler/README.md

 1. 4.3+ ROMs especially for Note 2 and similar devices aren't honest toward SU.
    The workaround is known (see CWM Superuser open-source project).
-   To simplify the things the original SU used insrtead of local for all the relevant activity.
+   To simplify the things the original SU used instead of the local one for all the relevant activities.

 2. Fixed bug when Waze/Mapps switched off anf the screen turned off immediately.